Chloe-Johnson/Security_Portfolio/ELK-Stack-Project/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat- Monitors the Web-1VM, Web-2VM, Web-3VM machines and collects log events, systemwide file changes, and forwards them to Elasticsearch for indexing
-- Metricbeat- Installed on the ELK server to periodically collect metrics from the operating system and information from the services running on the server.
+- Metricbeat- Periodically collect metrics from the operating system and information from the services running on the server.

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
+In order to use the playbook, you will need to have an *Ansible control node* already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat configuration file to /etc/ansible/files/filebeat-config.yml
+- Copy the filebeat configuration file to */etc/ansible/files/filebeat-config.yml*
-- Update the /etc/ansible/hosts file to include [elk] 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
+- Update the /etc/ansible/hosts file to include *[elk] 10.1.0.4 ansible_python_interpreter=/usr/bin/python3*
-- Run the playbook, and navigate to ELK GUI http://10.1.0.4:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to ELK GUI *http://10.1.0.4:5601/app/kibana* to check that the installation worked as expected.
    -Navigate to Module Status
    -Click on Check Data
    -Scroll to bottom and click on Verify Incoming Data

-_TODO: Answer the following questions to fill in the blanks:_
+### FileBeat
 - *Which file is the playbook?* filebeat-playbook.yml
 - *Where do you copy it?* on the ELK server at: /etc/ansible/roles/filebeat-playbook.yml
 - *Which file do you update to make Ansible run the playbook on a specific machine?* Ansible host file at /etc/ansible/hosts